H4lo/MINIFS-Decompression/README.md

 # MINIFS-Decompression
-The Decompressoin tool for Vxworks MINIFS filesystem.
+The Decompression tool for Vxworks MINIFS filesystem.

 ## USAGE